EDiNSL/SM2702DPM/README.txt

 - Due to WebGL error, selecting another image to make another prediction may return an array of zeros.
 Please reload the page before making any predictions.

 Running the Machine in Python
+0) The Pyhton version uses a differntly trained network.
+Results may be different from the one in the paper.

 0) The following instruction is tested and based on Windows OS, but basic procedure should apply to all.